Skip to content

 Social Work, Care and Community

-Dr Frances Howard is a Senior Lecturer in Youth Work for the Department for Social Work, Care & Community.
-She is also lead for the Youth Research group and Deputy
+Dr Frances Howard is Associate Professor in Youth Research within the Department for Social Work, Care & Community.
+She is also lead for the Youth Research group across the School

 Charlie Porter-Baker - Senior Lecturer